physics-sec/Linear-Cryptanalysis/README.md

 `analize_cipher()`
 Creates the bias table (calling `create_bias_table`) and sorts it (if it is longer than 1000 rows, keeps the best 1000).
-Then, calls `get_linear_aproximations` and sorts the results (deleting the approximations that have a bias over MIN_BIAS) and returns the sorted list of approximations.
+Then, calls `get_linear_aproximations` and sorts the results (deleting the approximations that have a bias lower than MIN_BIAS) and returns the sorted list of approximations.

 `get_biases(_c_pairs, linear_aproximation)`
 Returns a list of of biases.
 The index of the bias is the key used to obtain such bias.